A Decades Long Saxophone Journey

 There's a park there between some of the dorms on the South.

-keep the shoreline from eroding, and contemplating life, I heard
+to keep the shoreline from eroding, and contemplating life, I

-this saxophone.
-I looked around and I could see a guy sitting
+heard this saxophone.
+I looked around and I could see a guy

-in the window of his dorm, half hanging out, just belting out a
+sitting in the window of his dorm, half hanging out, just belting

-mellow tune.
-The sound just filled the air.
+out a mellow tune.
+The sound filled the air.
 It was

 beautiful.

-Fast forward about 10 more years, I still remember that saxaphone
+Fast forward about 10 years, I still remember that saxophone and

-and decide to buy a used sax.
-If I recall it was Bundy
+decide to buy a used sax.
+If I recall it was Bundy II.

-II.
 I had no idea what I was doing.
-I bought a beginner
+I bought a beginner book and

-book and started teaching myself.
-But I was still working and
+started teaching myself.
+But I was still working and raising

-raising a family at the time, and started a Masters program, so
+a family at the time, and started a Masters program, so didn't

-didn't spend much time, and didn't get much better.
-I could
+spend much time, and didn't get much better.
+I could play

-play some songs (I knew how to read music from my guitar
+some songs (I knew how to read music from my guitar background),

-background), but I felt frustrated, and I gave it up and sold the
+but I felt frustrated, and I gave it up and sold the sax.

 Fast forward another few years, I end up buying another sax, off